withastro/astro/packages/integrations/mdx/README.md

 All [`markdown` configuration options](https://docs.astro.build/en/reference/configuration-reference/#markdown-options) aside from `drafts` can also be applied to the MDX integration config.
 This includes remark and rehype plugins, syntax highlighting, and more.
 Options will default to their equivalent in your Markdown config ([see the `extendMarkdownConfig` option](#extendmarkdownconfig) for more).

 :::note
-The [Markdown `drafts` option](https://docs.astro.build/en/reference/configuration-reference/#markdowndrafts) will be respected by both Markdown and MDX files.
-This option cannot be overriden for MDX files specifically.
+There is no separate MDX configuration for [including pages marked as draft in the build](https://docs.astro.build/en/reference/configuration-reference/#markdowndrafts).
+This Markdown setting will be respected by both Markdown and MDX files and cannot be overriden for MDX files specifically.
 :::

 ```ts